deciduously/file_utility/README.md

 1. Navigate to the directory where you'd like the program to start: e.g. `$ cd ~`.
 1. Execute the program: `file_utility`.

+You can use the `Esc` key to abort text-input mode.

 If you don't see the Usage panel at the bottom, try resizing your terminal window.
 It usually just works but if that seems to fix it if not.

 I've only tested this on Fedora 34 and Debian 10, but it is fully statically linked and I would expect it to work on many other 64-bit Linux systems.